jagdsh/aws-security-solutions/other_services/README.md

 - Persistent storage with up to 1GB per AWS region
 - Runs on Amazon Linux 2
 - Can’t access resources in a VPC (EC2, RDS, …)
+  - for EC2 in VPC should use EC2 connect for connection

 ![Cloudshell](./cloud_shell.png)